johno/ember-faker/README.md

 # Ember Faker

-This is an Ember addon for [Faker.js](https://github.com/marak/Faker.js/) that includes some useful helpers for prototyping.
+This is an Ember addon wrapper for [Faker.js](https://github.com/marak/Faker.js/).
 ## Installation

 ```javascript